Ali MacGraw: Film and television

-In 1972, after appearing in just three films, she had her footprints and autograph engraved at Grauman's Chinese Theatre.
+In 1972, after appearing in just three films, she had her handprints, footprints, and autograph engraved at Grauman's Chinese Theatre.
 She then starred opposite Steve McQueen in The Getaway (1972), which was one of the year's top ten films at the box office.
 Having taken a five-year break from acting, in 1978 MacGraw re-emerged in another box office hit, Convoy (1978), opposite Kris Kristofferson.
 She then appeared in the films Players (1979) and Just Tell Me What You Want (1980), directed by Sidney Lumet.

 In 1983, MacGraw starred in the highly successful television miniseries The Winds of War.
 In 1985, MacGraw joined hit ABC prime-time soap opera Dynasty as Lady Ashley Mitchell, which, she admitted in a 2011 interview, she did for the money.
 She appeared in 14 episodes of the show before her character was killed off in the "Moldavian Massacre" cliffhanger episode in 1985.